blue0316/Crypto-flutter-app-MVP/README.md

 # Flutter Crypto App (API+UI) with support for dark and light mode.
 ### Flutter 2.10.3 Null Safety (2022)
 Beautiful Crypto App (API+UI) with support for dark and light mode.
-Created by Martin Gogolowicz ( Martin Gogołowicz ).
+Created by Artur Chornyi ( Artur Chornyi ).
 ## Please leave a ⭐ if you like it 💙
 ## How it looks: